demrich/ts-rpn-calculator/README.md

 Introduction
 ------------

 This is a simple RPN (Reverse Polish Notation) calculator implemented in TypeScript.
 It uses Node.js's `readline` module to read input from the console and evaluate expressions in RPN.
+I chose `readline` for its ability to read data from a `Readable` stream one line at a time. `readline` can also be included into a web socket interface such as socket.io or a TCP client (if applicable).
+For now it is architectured to be used locally with a single user.

 Installation
 ------------

 1. Clone or download the repository
-2. Install Node.js if not already installed on your system
+2. Install Node.js and NPM if not already installed on your system
 3. Navigate to the project directory in your terminal
 4. Run `npm install` to install the project dependencies